University of Negros Occidental – Recoletos

-The University of Negros Occidental – Recoletos (UNO-Recoletos, Unibersidad ng Negros Occidental – Rekoletos, Incorporated, colloquially UNO-R), is a private, Catholic coeducational basic and higher education institution administered by the Order of Augustinian Recollects in Bacolod, Negros Occidental, Philippines.
+The University of Negros Occidental – Recoletos, Incorporated (UNO-Recoletos, Unibersidad ng Negros Occidental – Rekoletos, Incorporated, colloquially UNO-R), is a private, Catholic coeducational basic and higher education institution administered by the Order of Augustinian Recollects in Bacolod, Negros Occidental, Philippines.
 It was founded in 1941.

 All six colleges and Integrated School departments (N-10 and Grades 11 and 12) of UNO-Recoletos are undergoing accreditation from the Philippines Accrediting Association of Schools, Colleges and Universities (PAASCU).
-The Recoeltos de Bacolod Graduate School (RBGS) is undergoing accreditation from PACUCOA.
+The Recoletos de Bacolod Graduate School (RBGS) is undergoing accreditation from PACUCOA.
 Moreover, Department of Computer Studies is recognized by the Commission on Higher Education (CHED) the distinction as Center of Development and Excellence.

 Additionally, CHED, through the Institutional Development and Innovation Grant (IDIG) proposals, funded an e-Learning initiative for agriculture education project in the institution.
 The project is called the Recoletos Online Learning Extension and administered by the Agriculture Program under the College of Arts and Sciences.

 History

 The University of Negros Occidental – Recoletos was founded in 1941 in Talisay, Negros Occidental by Dr. Antonio A. Lizares and Dr. Francisco Kilayko.
 Then known as Occidental Negros Institute, the school offered first and second years of high school education.
-Upon the outbreak of World War II in the Philippines in December of that same year, the institute closed temporarily.Occidental Negros Institute was re-established in Bacolod in 1946, this time offering elementary, high school and three tertiary degree programs.
+Upon the outbreak of World War II in the Philippines in December of that same year, the institute closed temporarily.

+Occidental Negros Institute was re-established in Bacolod in 1946, this time offering elementary, high school and three tertiary degree programs.
 The campus transferred from Locsin street (formerly Smith Street) to Lupit Subdivision in Lizares Avenue, its present site, in 1950.
 Dr. Antonio Lizares served as the school's first President with Dr. Francisco Kilayko as the School Director.

 On May 15, 1957, ONI was elevated to university status by the Acting Secretary of Education, Martin V. Aguilar, Jr. ONI became the University of Negros Occidental, the first university in the province.
 Five years later, on May 25, 1962, UNO was acquired by the Augustinian Recollect friars.
 UNO became the University of Negros Occidental-Recoletos with Fr.
 Federico Terradillos, OAR, as the first acting Rector.

 As of August 31, 2022, Reverend Fr.
 Joel A. Alve was appointed as the University's 18th president.

 Academics

+UNO-R offers Pre-School, Grade School, Junior High School, and Senior High School through its Integrated School, as well as diploma programs, undergraduate and graduate level programs.
+As of 2023, it has seven academic colleges, namely: